-I am a Software Engineer currently working at EVRYTHNG.
+I am a Senior Software Engineer currently working at EVRYTHNG.
 I have over 5 years experience developing high-quality applications that are robust and scalable.
 I've also led a number of engineering teams in delivering and designing the architecture for these solutions.

-- Fluency with cloud providers particularly the AWS ecosystem and their services such as ECS, Lambda and Kinesis
+- Fluency with cloud providers particularly the AWS ecosystem

 - Producing high-quality code and following software design patterns